top of page

 The Ukraine Harmony Foundation has used Holy Trinity's auditorium for their fundraising events.
 The non-profit, created this year by Larysa Khvostova, has been running "clothing drives" every Sunday.
 Books, clothes, and other items are available for Ukrainian families (above and below).
 Children's clothes are separated by age group in different boxes (right).

-The auditorium of Holy Trinity Parish is used for events and as a gathering space, where displaced families can socialize with parishioners.
+The auditorium of the Holy Trinity church is used for events and as a gathering space, where displaced Ukrainian families can socialize with parishioners.
 They can share their experiences with each other, eat, drink, and speak Ukrainian.
-During a clothing drive from the Ukraine Harmony Foundation, kids that arrived recently in Vancouver with their families played on the floor.
+Ihor, 7, and Stepan, 3, played on the floor during a clothing drive from the Ukraine Harmony Foundation.
+Stepan had just arrived with his parents in Vancouver. (above)

-A sign advertising a dinner fundraiser organized by the Ukraine Harmony Foundation at the front of the Holy Trinity cathedral.
-You could enjoy a traditional Ukrainian meal inside or just have some takeout food. (above)
+A sign advertising a dinner fundraiser organized by the Ukraine Harmony Foundation in November.
+You could enjoy a traditional Ukrainian meal inside the church or just have some takeout food. (above)

 The Ukraine Harmony Foundation has used the parish for their fundraising dinners.
 The events are run with the help of many volunteers of Ukrainian origin.
 Some have arrived very recently in Canada.
 The big kitchen at Holy Trinity provides a good space for the team to prepare their meals. (above)